juandefelix/rails_makeup_scheduler/README.md

 ####Where I Am####

-Trying to make the `create` action in the CancellationsController work with AJAX
+I just handle the `create` action with an ajax request.
+In the '/new' template, a javascript function validates the date and time entered in the form before it is sent via an ajax request.

+**Need to:**
+ - Refactor Javascript in 'app/views/cancellations/new'